nazmulidris/developerlife.com/_posts/2024-07-10-rust-async-cancellation-safety-tokio.md

 ## Introduction
 <a id="markdown-introduction" name="introduction"></a>

-This tutorial is a deep dive into the concept of cancellation safety in async code using Tokio and Rust.
+This tutorial, video, and repo are a deep dive into the concept of cancellation safety in async code using Tokio and Rust.
 It affects the `tokio::select!` macro, and what happens to the racing `Future`s that don't win.
 The examples provided here, along with the video, will go over both code that is is cancellation safe and code that is not.
 These examples reflect real-world patterns, and are a generalized form of them.

 `tokio::select!` might as well have been called `tokio::race!` (there's a [The Fast and Furious : Tokyo